 Background & Experience

-At UNE he helped:
+At UNE, he helped:

-- secure significant grants and gifts
+- Secure significant grants and gifts

-- expanded academic partnerships overseas
+- Grow academic partnerships overseas

-- launched successful online programs
+- Launch successful online programs

 Carter and his wife Judy (left) were longtime residents of Kennebunkport, Maine.
 They have a son and a daughter.
 They look forward to the chance to engage with the Crete community and to get to know the Grand Island, Lincoln and Omaha communities as well, which are home to Doane's campuses for working adults and graduate students.